-Most blades we sell are “made to order,” and here’s why.
+Most blades we sell are "made to order" and shipped the same day or the next day, and here's why:

 When selecting the best cold saw blade for your application, this is the number one, and most important question you should be asking yourself.
 How many teeth do I need on my cold saw blade?
 Selecting the optimal number of teeth for your application will deliver you the best performance and blade life.
 Typically you want 2 to 4 teeth in your material at all times.